cyberark/conjur/design/oss_suite_release.md

   - Note: when possible, links to artifacts should link directly to the canonical source, rather than linking to the component README (eg link directly to Dockerhub, etc)
   - Bumping the version of Conjur pinned in the [Conjur helm chart](https://github.com/cyberark/conjur-oss-helm-chart)
-  - (optional) Build and publish the [Conjur OSS AMI](https://github.com/cyberark/conjur-aws)
+  - (optional) Build and publish the [Conjur_Open_Source_AMI](https://github.com/cyberark/conjur-aws)
 - A test suite that can be run manually or automatically to test the pinned versions included in the release
   - It will be designed so that new test cases can be added as needed going forward
-  - The initial test case will test deploying Conjur OSS to GKE using the Helm Chart and enabling a sample app to connect to its database via Secretless using credentials pulled from Conjur
+  - The initial test case will test deploying Conjur Open Source to GKE using the Helm Chart and enabling a sample app to connect to its database via Secretless using credentials pulled from Conjur
-- (optional) A test suite that can be run manually or automatically, and that runs daily against the latest versions of all OSS suite components
+- (optional) A test suite that can be run manually or automatically, and that runs daily against the latest versions of all Conjur Open Source suite components
-- A CONTRIBUTING.md guide for contributors to OSS suite releases (including release managers, component contributors, and component maintainers) that includes:
+- A CONTRIBUTING.md guide for contributors to Conjur Open Source suite releases (including release managers, component contributors, and component maintainers) that includes:
   - Guidelines for building new releases, including any manual steps
   - Guidelines for component repositories to ensure there is a consistent pattern